Documentation Index

 Best Practice

-For reliable client behavior:
+For reliable client behavior:- submit the document

 - store the returned document id